raymondyou97/PersonalWebsite/README.md

 # Personal Website / Blog

-Built using Gatsby with the [Lumen theme](https://github.com/alxshelepenok/gatsby-starter-lumen)
+Built using Gatsby with the [Lumen theme](https://github.com/alxshelepenok/gatsby-starter-lumen), hosted on a Namecheap domain, and deployed on Nginx in a VPS

 ## License
 The MIT License (MIT)